FREESTYLE: Tina Havelock Stevens with Cat Hope: A conversation

 So yeh FREESTYLE as a title has multifarious meanings.
 I like my entendres!
 There’s the swimming style and then there’s you and I freestyling, I mean we’ve only played together about 4 times, apart from me drumming in your noise opera, and a curious few days jamming and wine tasting at Gabriella Smart’s pad with Lisa MacKinney.

 CH We also did a remote video work, where each of us videod ourselves played in our homes, and you edited that footage together, and that was then shown at a show in Home@735 Gallery in Sydney in 2016.
-I remember that Brian Ritchie introduced us to each other, after we’d both performed in MoFo in subsequent years – a classic ‘you need to meet this person….’.
+I remember that Brian Ritchie introduced us to each other, after we’d both performed in MoFo in subsequent years – a classic ‘you need to meet this person..’.
 He was right!

-You know I was a swimmer?
-In my pre and early teen years I was competitive swimmer, a thing that started when I lived in Malaysia and continued when my family moved from there to Perth in the late 1970s.
+This idea had resonance for me because I was a competitive swimmer in my pre and early teen years, a thing that started when I lived in Malaysia and continued when my family moved from there to Perth in the late 1970s.
 I trained 6 mornings, 3 afternoons each week!
-I was surprisingly disciplined in those days.My specialisation was breastroke.
+I was surprisingly disciplined in those days.
+My specialisation was breastroke, not freestyle.

 THS: FREESTYLE is absolute improvisation.
 Then there’s the fact that a gaol is the antithesis of FREE.
 Anyway back to the pool.
 It brings up all sorts of macabre visions … Apparently it was for exercise.
 The high granite fence surrounding the gaol has fresh razor wire on it which glints in the sun.
 Keeping people out?
 Richard Iskov (very much a local and who filmed the performance) told me that he heard that people would throw bottles of whiskey over the fence for the prisoners and of course they wouldn’t smash if they landed in water in the pool.
 The gaol, as we found out after performing, closed in 2004.